-Price may be subject to revision upon mutual discussion and acceptance of the Buyer and Seller.

 SCHEDULE G

 POLICY AGAINST BRIBERY FOR DECATHLON’s BUYER

 This policy against bribery and corruption (“Policy”) is effective and binding on the Buyer from the Effective Date of this Agreement.

-1.1 Definition:
+Definition:

 Bribery shall mean the offering, giving, receiving, or soliciting of any item of value to influence the actions of an authority/ officials or other person in charge of a public or legal duty for any commercial advantage.
 It involves the act of offering, promising, giving or receiving a financial or other advantage with the intention to induce the receiving person for "improper performance" of a relevant function or activity.